webercalixto/ninjaDaemon/README.md

+This is a simple worker daemon with REST JSON support, written with C++17.
+Quasi type safe data retrieval from ini file, fully asynchronous and 'unlimited' number of workers, etc etc

 ### * Bear in mind this is a work in progress
 <span style="color:red"> **I am working on a C99 equivalent, will release soon** </span>
 # Table of contents